zachariah25/UtTotemCS/README.md

 UtTotemCS

-<p> The beauty of mathematics is hard to visualize.
-We wish to demonstrate it through computer science.</p>
+<p> The beauty of mathematical concepts is often difficult to appreciate, let alone visualize.
+But through the use of technology and computer science, programming can be utilized to express the subtle artistry of math and bring its abstract concepts down to reality. </p>
 =========
 <h3>The computer science section of the Imagine RIT Ut Totem project.</h3>
 <br>